Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Important indicators:

-The norm for total cholesterol is 3.61-5.21 mmol / l.
+The norm for total cholesterol is 3.61-5.21 mmol/l.

-The level of "bad" cholesterol with low density (LDL) - from 2.250 to 4.820 mmol / l.
+The level of “bad” low-density cholesterol (LDL) is from 2,250 to 4,820 mmol/l.

-The level of "good" cholesterol with high density (HDL) - from 0.71 to 1.71 mmol / l.
+Level of "good" cholesterol with high density(HDL) - from 0.71 to 1.71 mmol/l.

 Also important:

-The norm of AST in women is up to 31 U / l), in men - up to 35-41 U / l.
+The AST norm in women is up to 31 U/l), in men - up to 35-41 U/l.

-The norm for everyone is less than 5 mg / l.
+The norm for everyone is less than 5 mg/l.

 Thrombosis

-How often: Once a year.
+How often: 1 time per year.

 Important indicators: